 David Wiener (Applicant) is proposing the development of a truck terminal facility in the unincorporated community of Bloomington, County of San Bernardino (see Figure 1-Regional Map).
 The facility would provide storage for trailers during delivery off seasons and/or between deliveries.
 Storage typically ranges from a couple of days to months and these types of sites are typically at a maximum of 80% occupancy.
+The project would be responsive to community concerns by providing a storage facility for trailers that often are parked or stored in residential areas of Bloomington.
+The site would also provide overflow trailer storage for numerous nearby existing warehouse and distribution facilities and would very likely reduce regional vehicles miles traveled and idling times.

 The Project Site is an 8.94-acre existing vacant parcel described as Assessor's Parcel No. 0257-031-12; it is located on the west side of Cedar Avenue, between Slover Avenue and Santa Ana Avenue (see Figure 2-Vicinity Map).
+The site is approximately 0.6 miles south of Interstate 10 (1-10) and the Cedar Avenue on- and off-ramps.
+There are numerous industrial warehouse uses in the vicinity to the north, south, east, and west.

 The Proposed Project requires the approval of a Conditional Use Permit (CUP) and Zone Change to change the existing zoning from General Commercial (CG) to Service Commercial (CS).
 Access into the site would be via a 50-foot wide driveway at a new signalized intersection on Cedar Avenue (see Figure 3-Site Plan).
 Secure access to the facility would then be via rolling gates at the guard shack.
 The facility would include 275 parking spaces in total: 260 spaces each at 12' by 55', 14 standard car spaces, and 1 handicap accessible space.

 The Proposed Project includes a 2,400 square-foot building for office use and storage, an approximate 250 square-foot guard shack, and a 4,800 square-foot maintenance shop with four repair bays.
 The Proposed Project is planned to operate 24 hours a day, seven days a week, and requires less than 10 office and maintenance employees and one full-time employee on-site at all times.
+Drivers would enter the facility, proceed to the parking area, unhitch the trailer, and leave the facility.
+The project would not function as a truck stop by providing related facilities (overnight stays, showers).
+The facility would have up to 10 employees that would be responsible for facility maintenance, administrative duties, and related tasks.
+The facility includes an employee breakroom.
+There are no sleeping facilities provided.
+Further, the project is not designed or intended to accommodate long-haul truckers with sleepers.
+Truck/trailers would not be occupied by drivers when stored at the facility.
+No showers, breakroom areas, or other such accommodating facilities are proposed as a part of the project.

 The Proposed Project includes 330,035 square-feet of impervious surface and 59,327 square-feet of pervious surface.
 A stormwater retention basin would be constructed in the southernmost portion of the Project Site.
-Two 8-foot block walls are proposed, one along the northern boundary and the other along the southern boundary of the Project Site.
+Two 8-foot block walls with landscape screening would be included, one along the northern boundary and the other along the southern boundary of the Project Site.